AdobeDocs/express-add-ons-docs/src/pages/getting_started/quickstart.md

 <InlineAlert slots="text" variant="error"/>

-**IMPORTANT:** These steps require access to the Adobe Express Public Beta and CLI, which are currently offered to interested developers on a *wait-list only basis*.
+**IMPORTANT:** These steps require access to the Adobe Express Public Beta and CLI, which are currently offered to interested developers on a *wait list basis*.
 If you're interested, please fill in and submit [this wait list form](https://airtable.com/shr3IK38z2MCNHJEm) to get on the list now!

 ### Step 1: Create your add-on project
 Open your terminal and run the following command: